 Step #3: In the advanced settings, select the local directory location from which you will choose the file or folder you want to transfer.
 One can leave the remote default directory location empty or can type the specific directory location to which you want to transfer data.

 Now, click on the Connect button to start the session and then click OK.
-Refer the below screenshot:
+Refer to the below screenshot:

 For the first time, when you connect to the server then a dialog box will appear which shows that ‘unknown host key’.
-Then checkmark the option ‘always trust this host and add this key to the cache’ and now click OK button.
+Then checkmark the option ‘always trust this host and add this key to the cache’ and now click the OK button.
 This will store the key for future connections.

 Step #4: Now a password box will appear and you have to enter the password to log in and also checkmark the ‘Remember password until the Filezilla is closed’.
 Then click the OK button.
 One another password dialog box will appear for authentication then you should enter the password and key.
 Then click OK.